adhocteam/pushup/README.md

 ![workflow status](https://github.com/adhocteam/pushup/actions/workflows/go.yml/badge.svg)

+## Project status

+Pushup is an experiment.
+In terms of the development life cycle, it should be considered **preview** or **beta**, pre-release software: it is largely functional, likely has significant bugs (including potential for data loss) and/or subpar performance, but is suitable for demos and testing.
+It has a decent unit test suite, including fuzzing test cases for the parser.
+Don't count on it for anything serious yet, and expect significant breaking changes.

 ![screenshot of syntax highlighting of an example Pushup page](./example-syntax-highlighting.png)

 -   [Pushup - a page-oriented web framework for Go](#pushup---a-page-oriented-web-framework-for-go)